BorisMuzellec/TROT/README.md

 You can then run `Notebooks/Ecological\ Inference.ipynb` for a reproduction of the article's ecological inference pipeline, and `Notebooks/Tsallis\ Plots.ipynb` for a visualization of the impact of parameter $q$ and $\lambda$.

-The code contained in `/Trot` contain the basic for building a TROT-based application.
+The code contained in `Trot` contain the basic for building a TROT-based application.